realworldocaml/book/en/07-error-handling.md

 As you write more error handling code in OCaml, you'll discover that certain patterns start to emerge.
-A number of these common patterns been codified in the interfaces of modules like `Option` and `Result`.
+A number of these common patterns have been codified by functions in modules like `Option` and `Result`.
-One particularly useful one is built around the function `bind`, which is both an ordinary function and an infix operator `>>=`.
-Here's how you can define `bind`.
+One particularly useful pattern is built around the function `bind`, which is both an ordinary function and an infix operator `>>=`.
+Here's the definition of `bind` for options.

 ```ocaml
 let bind option f =